Blog Article

 And honestly, that’s completely understandable.

-Writing assignments, referencing work, attending lectures and balancing deadlines can feel unfamiliar at first.
-For many learners, it’s not the technical knowledge they struggle with, it’s getting back into a learning routine again.
+For many learners, it’s not the technical knowledge they struggle with, it’s getting back into a learning routine again after years away from formal learning.

 Final Thoughts